 There are lots of considerations here.
 Make your bag easy to identify and it will hopefully make it easier to track down.
-A bright yellow duffle with your name emblazoned in Sharpie or a piece of brightly coloured ribbon tied to it has to be easier to spot than an unmarked black bag that looks exactly like all the other black bags.
+A bright yellow duffel with your name emblazoned in Sharpie or a piece of brightly coloured ribbon tied to it has to be easier to spot than an unmarked black bag that looks exactly like all the other unmarked black bags.

 6. Photograph your bag

 On our recent experience in Russia the team members were asked to describe what their bags looked like.
 It has to be easier for the person looking in the recesses of that distant airport if they have photos to help them spot yours apart from the many others.